yahan9416/TabulaTiME/2_Metacell_identification/README.md

 ### Step 3.
 Evaluating the performance of MetaCell
     #Local inverse Simpson’s Index (LISI)
-    #The Local Inverse Simpson Index (LISI) score was calculated to evaluate the performance of batch effect correction.
+    #The LISI score was calculated to evaluate the performance of batch effect correction.
     R LISI_quantitatively_evaluate_integration.R Integrated_seurat_obj